vegarsti/vegardstikbakke.com/content/blog/books-2025.md

 I enjoyed this a lot.
 Although at almost 500 pages you need to be interested in this stuff.

-### The Scaling Era: An Oral History of AI, 2019-2025 by Dwarkesh Patel, Gavin Leech

-Dwarkesh, still in his early twenties, came out of nowhere to create [an excellent podcast](https://www.dwarkesh.com/) that I really enjoy.
-He does hour-long interviews with public intellectuals, executives, academics, engineers.
-He's done many interviews focused on AI, and this book is a compilation of what leaders in the field think.

-It's a great read if you're familiar with recent AI developments.
-It's surprisingly well-edited and fun to read.

 ### Steve Jobs & The NeXT Big Thing by Randall E. Stross